tindandelion/rust-bittorrent-client/_posts/2025-07-30-implement-request-pipeline.md

 #### My thoughts on the results

 This experiment got me thinking.
 It looks like the length of the request queue is predicated on the channel bandwidth: the wider the channel, the longer the queue should be.
 We've implemented the static queue with a predefined length, which we chose by trial and error in a local environment.
-I guess there should be an algorithm that would adjust the length of the queue dynamically, adapting to the current channel bandwidth.
+I think there should be an algorithm that would adjust the length of the queue dynamically, adapting to the current channel bandwidth.

 On the other hand, this whole experiment was based on the single BitTorrent client implementation: Transmission.
-I hypothesized that there should be some forced delay in Transmission side, according to the irregularities in `piece` message delays.
+I hypothesize that there should be some forced delay in Transmission side, according to the irregularities in `piece` message delays.
 Other BitTorrent clients may behave differently.

 As a bottom line, I'd say that the static queue approach works fine for now, though its flexibility raises some concerns.
 Perhaps, later I could revisit the implementation, conduct some more experiments with various BitTorrent clients, and come up with a more flexible solution for request pipelining.